 These dead skin cells that sit on the surface of the epidermis can leave skin looking dull, feeling rough, or even appearing dry.
-For those who like to pamper themselves with lotions, oils, and other moisturizers, these products may have trouble soaking into the skin if it needs to get through 30 layers of microscopic dead skin cells first.
+For those who like to pamper themselves with lotions, oils, and other moisturizers, these products may have trouble soaking into the skin if they need to get through 30 layers of microscopic dead skin cells first.

-Dead skin cells will fall off naturally, but that takes time.
-By the time the very top layers of dead skin shed off, there’s new layers of dead skin cells ready to take their place.
-This is where exfoliation comes in to play.
+Dead skin cells will fall off naturally, but it will take time.
+By the time the very top layers of dead skin shed off, there are new layers of dead skin cells ready to take their place.
+This is where exfoliation comes into play.

-Exfoliation is a process that uses a tool, chemical, or granular substance (like epsom salt) to help along the removal process of dead skin.
-By gently rubbing an exfoliator onto the skin, these layers of dead skin are sloughed off of the surface of the skin, thus removing the dullness and roughness to reveal softer, smoother, and more absorbent surfaces.
-Exfoliated skin is skin that feels good, and it’s skin that’s ready to be nourished with all of your favorite products.
+Exfoliation is a process that involves using a tool, chemical, or granular substance (like epsom salt) to remove dead skin cells.
+By gently rubbing an exfoliator onto the skin, these layers of dead skin are shed off of the surface, thus removing the dullness and roughness to reveal softer, smoother, and more absorbent skin.

 Benefits Of Exfoliation

-Exfoliation has a number of very real and very easy to notice benefits.
+Exfoliation has several benefits.
 Some of these include:

-- Helps your skin to be more absorbent – For those who like to moisturize with oils and creams, exfoliation is key to making sure you get the full benefit of your additional products.
-Exfoliated skin is absorbent skin ready to soakup all of the good stuff in skin soothing or nourishing creams.
+Makes the skin more absorbent – For those who like to moisturize with serums and creams, exfoliation is key to making sure you get the full benefit of these products.

-- Younger looking radiant skin – The build-up of dead skin cells leaves behind a dull and perhaps even discolored look.
+- Makes the skin more radiant and younger-looking – The build-up of dead skin cells leaves behind a dull and perhaps even discolored look.
 Regular exfoliation helps to reveal the fresh rejuvenated skin hiding just underneath.

 The Role Of Bath Salts

-When you’re using USP grade epsom salt and all-natural ingredients, bath salts can be your bath companion and your shower companion at the same time.
-In the bath, the salts may be added to the water to provide an aromatic and soothing experience.
-In the shower, you still get to enjoy the aromatherapeutic properties, but in a new way as a skin exfoliator.
+In the bath, you can add them to water for an aromatic and soothing experience.
+In the shower, you still get to enjoy the aromatherapeutic properties but in a new way as a skin exfoliator.

-Exfoliation in the shower can take place before or after washing the skin, but before may be more beneficial.
-If your shower products use natural oils or moisturizers, using them on exfoliated skin may help these ingredients to work better.
-Additionally, using the wash after exfoliation can help to wash away any dead skin cells left behind.
+Exfoliation in the shower can take place before or after washing the skin but doing it before may be more beneficial.
+Using your shower products on exfoliated skin may improve the effectiveness of any natural oils or moisturizers they contain.

-Exfoliation can also be done in the bath as you enjoy your soak.
-Simply take a palm full of soak, rub onto the skin, and rinse the skin before removing yourself from the water.
-After exfoliating, wash, pat dry, and care for the skin as normal.
+After exfoliating, wash, pat dry, and do your skincare routine as normal.
 Epsom salt is an excellent and effective exfoliation tool for the legs, chest, arms, hands, feet, and back.